ARTICLE I - NAME

 or more officers.
 Special Executive Committee meetings may be held

 at any time on the call of the President, or on demand in writing to

 the Secretary by two members of the Executive Committee.

 - Three members of the Executive Committee shall constitute a quorum

 - Resignation of any officer may be accepted by a majority vote of

 the remaining members of the Executive Committee.
 The Executive

-the purpose of filling the vacant offices.
+the club for the purpose of filling the vacant offices.

 - Business conducted by the Executive Committee shall be reported to